PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 3. A seed 'Docker' volume is cloned four times,

-4. Four sidecar containers based on the official Microsoft SQL Server 2017 image are created using a copy of the seed volume created in the previous step,
+4. The Microsoft SQL Server 2017 image is used to create four 'Sidecar' containers, each using a copy of the seed volume created in the previous step,

-5. The DacPac will be deployed to each of the four containers,
+5. The DacPac is deployed to each of the four containers,

-6. A tSQLt unit test is performed against each container,
+6. A tSQLt unit test is executed against each container,

-7. The results for all unit tests are aggregated and published.
+7. The results from all the unit tests are aggregated and published.

 # Pipeline Build Infrastructure